HumanCellAtlas/data-portal-content/content/analyze/portals/portals-overview.md

 ---

 ## About Portals
-Portals for Human Cell Atlas are applications that enable analysis in a graphical user interface.
+Portals for the Human Cell Atlas are applications that enable analysis in a graphical user interface.
 They provide a human-friendly UI in a web or native app to search, explore and analyze biological data.

 [Start analyzing Human Cell Atlas data](/analyze/portals/visualization-portals) today!
 Simply click the "View" button beside a portal summary to navigate.
 You can also seamlessly load your dataset of interest by clicking the "Use with HCA Data" link for enabled portals.